mayank0405/implications_of_covid_19/ANALYSIS.md

 ❗ **Insight -** <font size = "3">Here, from the table *day_wise* we find out percentage change on daily basis.
 For simplicity we have used **round function** to round percentage to 2 decimal values.
 Also, since the data is large, we only display result for first 5 rows.</font>

-### Percentages of Total Number of Confirmed Cases of countries in South East Asia.
+### :bangbang: Percentages of Total Number of Confirmed Cases of countries in South East Asia.
 Ordered by Recovered Percentage to check where recovery is the most and do further analysis as where to send vaccines:-
 ````sql
 select  Country, Confirmed, round((Deaths/Confirmed)*100,2)  as  Death_Percentage,
 round((Recovered/Confirmed)*100,2)  as  Recovered_Percentage, round((Active/Confirmed)*100,2)  as  Active_Percentage